 The thyroid is the only organ in the human body that uses iodine, so if we take in radioactive iodine, the body shuttles it straight to the thyroid where cellular mutations can then occur, possibly causing cancer [source: Classic].
 After the Chernobyl explosion, radioactive iodine blanketed the cow fields and, through digestion, it became incorporated into cows' milk and was passed on to the children who drank it [source: World Health Organization].
 The effects of Hiroshima, Nagasaki and Chernobyl are still being felt today.

 Ask your physician if you have a specific concern about radiation exposure and your unborn baby.
-For more information on the topic, visit the links and articles on the next page.
+For more information on the topic, visit the links and articles below.

 - Centers for Disease Control and Prevention.
 "Radiation and Pregnancy: A Fact Sheet for the Public."
 March 29, 2011.
 (July 15, 2011). http://www.bt.cdc.gov/radiation/prenatal.asp

 - Chernobyl Children's Project.
 "The effects of the Accident on Human Health."
 2011.
 (June 20, 2011)

 - Classic, Kelly.
 Public Outreach Coordinator for the Health Physics Society.
 Personal interview.
 July 15, 2011.

 - The Daily Beast.
 "How Will Radiation Affect Unborn Babies in Japan?"
 March 15, 2011.
 (July 14, 2011). http://www.thedailybeast.com/articles/2011/03/15/japan-tsunamis-how-nuclear-radiation-could-affect-fetuses.html

 - Health Physics Society.
 "Fukushima News."
 July 8, 2011.
 (July 15, 2011). http://hps.org/fukushima/